-Larceny Definition: Elements of the Crime
+Definition of Larceny: Elements of the Crime

 The following elements must be proven in order to obtain a conviction for larceny:

-- The unlawful taking and carrying away;
+- An unlawful taking and carrying away;

-- Of someone else's property;
+- Of someone's personal property;

 - Without the consent of the owner; and

-- With the intent to permanently deprive the owner of the property.
+- With the intent to permanently deprive the owner of the property

 Someone Else's Property